I gained a breadth of skills that are essential for most jobs

 What has your career path been since graduation?

 I worked at Santander straight out of uni and then on the project management team of an EU-funded scheme to improve refugee integration in Sheffield.
-This role influenced me greatly and now I can't see myself working outside of the third sector!
-I moved to London in July 2019 to work as a PA to the CEO of a charity that supports disabled adults.
-I also work on the research and intelligence team for an Executive search firm operating in the third sector.
-I would like to move into the climate change sector in the future.
+This role influenced me greatly and I then moved to London in July 2019 to work as a PA to the CEO of a charity that supports disabled adults.
+I also worked on the research and intelligence team for an Executive search firm operating in the third sector.

 Studying geography was very useful.
-I gained a breadth of skills that are essential for most jobs in the modern world, such as strong IT and interpersonal skills.
+I gained a breadth of skills that are essential for most jobs in the modern world, such as strong IT, interpersonal and analytical skills.
 It also helped to widen my thinking and made me more receptive to different opportunities such as auditing for Green Impact at uni.
 Employers really value a varied and broad degree.

-I really enjoyed the city and the Peak District nearby.
-It has everything you need from a city plus an incredibly accessible national park.
+I really enjoyed the variety the course had to offer, from meteorology to looking at how permafrost functions on the Tibetan Plateau at a more granular level.
+The field trips out to the Peak District were also a highlight and I often still hike around the area.
 Forging new relationships through uni was really enjoyable and I am still very much in touch with friends I met years ago at Sheffield.

-What advice would you give to new students in the department?
+What key advice would you give people considering applying for the course?

 Study with us